-- shareholders because of the disparate interests, capabilities and abilities. - b) While the government is a major shareholder, its capacity to leverage its shareholding based solely on its shares or even by leveraging those of Telkom Kenya and Safaricom39 is limited.
+- b) While the government is a major shareholder, its capacity to leverage its shareholding based solely on its shares or even by leveraging those of Telkom Kenya and Safaricom is limited.
 The challenge for the government will be to persuade co-shareholders to maintain its non-business imperatives and thus ensure affordable bandwidth for the end-user. - c) Many TEAMS shareholders are ICT/ telecommunications operators who can forego maximum profits at TEAMS level, to gain leverage on the more sustainable enduser level revenues.
 However, investors who are not operators will be hard-pressed to reduce the profit margins at TEAMS level.
 This could raise conflicts over financial versus service objectives.